the-tcpdump-group/libpcap/INSTALL.md

 # libpcap installation notes
+Libpcap can be built either with the configure script and `make`, or with CMake and any build system supported by CMake.

+To build libpcap with the configure script and `make`:

-To build libpcap, run `./configure` (a shell script).
+* Run `./configure` (a shell script).
 The configure script will determine your system attributes and generate an appropriate `Makefile` from `Makefile.in`.
+The configure script has a number of options to control the configuration of libpcap; `./configure --help`` will show them.

-Next run `make`.
+* Next, run `make`.
 If everything goes well, you can `su` to root and run `make install`.
 However, you need not install libpcap if you just want to build tcpdump; just make sure the tcpdump and libpcap directory trees have the same parent directory.

+To build libpcap with CMake and the build system of your choice, from the command line:

+* Create a build directory into which CMake will put the build files it generates; CMake does not work as well with builds done in the source code directory as does the configure script.
+The build directory may be created as a subdirectory of the source directory or as a directory outside the source directory.

+* Change to the build directory and run CMake with the path from the build directory to the source directory as an argument.
+The `-G` flag can be used to select the CMake "generator" appropriate for the build system you're using; various `-D` flags can be used to control the configuration of libpcap.

+* Run the build tool.
+If everything goes well, you can `su` to root and run the build tool with the `install` target.
+Building tcpdump from a libpcap in a build directory is not supported.

+An `uninstall` target is supported with both `./configure` and CMake.

+***DO NOT*** run the build as root; there is no need to do so, running anything as root that doesn't need to be run as root increases the risk of damaging your system, and running the build as root will put files in the build directory that are owned by root and that probably cannot be overwritten, removed, or replaced except by root, which could cause permission errors in subsequent builds.

 If configure says:

     configure: warning: cannot determine packet capture interface
-    configure: warning: (see INSTALL for more info)
+    configure: warning: (see INSTALL.md file for more info)

+or CMake says:

+    cannot determine packet capture interface

+    (see the INSTALL.md file for more info)

 then your system either does not support packet capture or your system does support packet capture but libpcap does not support that